ClementNerma/LRVM/docs/Architecture.md

 The MMU only allows to read and write whole words (32-bits values).
 It also only allows aligned addresses, which means each address must be a multiple of 4.

+### Physical address pages

+When the `mtt` (Memory Translation Toggler) register is set to a non-zero value, the MMU will translate all memory addresses using physical address pages.
+Their purpose is to translate a virtual address into a physical one that will be provided to the memory module.

+Now, let's see how the MMU translates addresses, which is important to understand how to structure the pages:

+The `pda` register (Page Directory Address) points to the virtual address pages index (abbreviated VPI).
+The strongest 10 bits of the virtual address is used to determine the entry to read (each entry being a word, so 32 bits).
+Each entry uses the following format (starting from strongest bit):

+- Bit 0: pass-through in supervisor mode
+- Bit 1: pass-through in userland mode
+- Bit 2: `READ` permission in supervisor mode
+- Bit 3: `WRITE` permission in supervisor mode
+- Bit 4: `EXEC` permission in supervisor mode
+- Bit 5: `READ` permission in userland mode
+- Bit 6: `WRITE` permission in userland mode
+- Bit 7: `EXEC` permission in userland mode
+- Bits 8-31: virtual address page (VAP)'s number

+If the pass-through bit is set for the current mode, the virtual address is returned as it is (so the steps below are not performed).

+When the CPU tries to access a memory address, it also tells the MMU what action it wants to perform (`READ`, `WRITE` or `EXEC`).
+If the permission is not set for the current mode (if the bit is equal to `0`), the instruction fails with an [exception](#exceptions).

+If the permission is set (if the bit is equal to `1`), the VAP's number is taken from the weakest 24 bits of the entry as shown above and its address is computed as the page's number multiplied by the size of a page (16 KB = 16 384 bytes).

+The VAP's entry number is computed as the bits 9 to 21 (0 being the strongest) of the address, so 12 bits in total which means 4096 possibilities.
+As an entry is made of 4 bytes, this leads us to the previous page size of 16 384 bytes = 16 KB.

+The VAP's entry's address is finally computed as the VAP's address plus the VAP's entry number multiplied by size of entries (1 word = 4 bytes = 32 bits).

+The said entry is then read from the memory and decoded using the same format as above, which means we have an additional layer of pass-through and permissions.

+If pass-through is disabled and the required permission is set, the entry's 24 weakest bits are used as the physical page number.
+The physical address is then computed as the physical page number multiplied by the size of a physical page (1024 bytes) plus the 10 weakest bits of the virtual address.

+As virtual pages can contain 4 096 entries (16 KB / 4 bytes per entry), and physical pages address 1 KB each, we can map up to 4 MB of memory per virtual page.
+And as the index can contain 1 024 entries, we can address up to 4 GB of memory, which is 2^32 bytes: the total of the addressable space of the VM.

 ## Memory-Mapped Input/Output

 The MMIO allows to map contiguous block of the memory to _bus_, which allow synchronous read and write operations.